harrier-pstwkl/first_project/README.md

 releasing analysis of employee job satisfaction survey data

 dafa features:
-1. satisfaction_level - Уровень удовлетворенности работой
+1. satisfaction_level - Job satisfaction level
-2. Last_evaluation - Время с момента последней оценки в годах
+2. Last_evaluation - Time since last assessment in years
-3. number_projects - Количество проектов, выполненных за время работы
+3. number_projects - Number of projects completed during work
-4. average_monthly_hours - Среднее количество часов на рабочем месте в месяц
+4. average_monthly_hours - Average number of hours at work per month
-5. time_spend_company - Стаж работы в компании в годах
+5. time_spend_company - Years of experience with the company
-6. work_accident - Происходили ли несчастные случаи на рабочем месте с сотрудником
+6. work_accident - The fact that there have been accidents with employees in the workplace
-7. left - уволился ли сотрудник
+7. left - Whether the employee quit
-8. promotion_last_5years - повышался ли сотрудник за последние пять лет
+8. promotion_last_5years - The fact that the employee has been promoted within the last five years
-9. department - отдел в котором работает сотрудник
+9. department - Department in which the employee works
-10. salary - относительный уровень зарплаты
+10. salary - Relative salary level

 implemented analysis elements:
 1. read file